cbdevnet/midimonster/backends/evdev.md

 * `flat`: An offset, below which all deviations will be ignored
 * `resolution`: Axis resolution in units per millimeter (or units per radian for rotational axes)

+If an axis is not used for output, this configuration can be omitted.

 For real devices, all of these parameters for every axis can be found by running `evtest` on the device.

 #### Channel specification